Housing Options in Greater Des Moines

 Buying a Home in Greater Des Moines

 The DSM real estate market is booming, but affordability remains strong.
 Homes in DSM are more affordable than the national average, and residents can buy more while spending less.
-The median sales price of a single-family home is $291,840 (Iowa Association of Realtors, March 2022).
+While the market remains competitive, Greater Des Moines continues to be more affordable than many comparable metro areas, allowing buyers to get more value for their investment.

 In this hot market, you’ll want a great realtor to help you navigate the buying process.
-Check out the Greater Des Moines Partnership’s real estate directory to find a local agent.
+Check out the Greater Des Moines Partnership’s real estate directory to connect with a local agent.

 The Des Moines Area Association of Realtors and the Home Builders Association of Greater Des Moines are also two valuable resources.